Cape Cod Open

 The Cape Cod Open was a golf event in the early 1930s.
-The tournament was held at Eastward Ho!
-Country Club in Chatham, Massachusetts on the Cape Cod Peninsula.
+The tournament was held at Eastward Ho!, a links course in Chatham, Massachusetts, on the Cape Cod Peninsula.
 The event was generally known for its strong fields and windy weather.
 The first event, won by English golfer Jim Barnes in 1930, was later deemed to be an official PGA Tour win.